CoinFabrik/scout-soroban/docs/docs/detectors/24-token-interface-events.md

 ## Why is this bad?

-If the token's functions do not emit events, the contract may have potential errors in handling the token.
+If the token functions do not emit events, the following errors may occur:

+* Token standard compliance

+* Transparency: Events provide a transparent way to log and broadcast important actions like token transfers, approvals, and minting/burning.
+This transparency is crucial for users, developers, and external systems to monitor and react to contract activities.

+* Interoperability: Many decentralized applications (dApps) rely on events to interact with tokens.
+Without events, these applications might not be able to function correctly, as they would have no way of knowing when a transfer or other important action has occurred.
+Also, off-chain systems, like wallets, exchanges, and block explorers, use events to track token activity.
+If events are not implemented, these systems may encounter errors in providing accurate and real-time information about the token.

+* Debugging and Auditing: Events are very helpful for debugging and auditing smart contracts.
+They are useful because they provide detailed information about what happened in the contract during execution.

 ## Issue example